How to Stop Being Blamed for Everything by Your Spouse

-How to effectively respond to blame and make your marriage better at the same time
+Does your spouse think everything’s your fault?
+That if there are problems, then you are to blame?
+Here’s how to effectively respond to blame and make your marriage better at the same time

 Blame may play an important role for your spouse.
 Because of that, he or she will be reluctant to give it up, even if it is damaging your marriage.
 If you can get past your own defensive reaction and take a look at what blame is doing for your spouse, you will be on the path toward a blame-free and much improved marriage.

-The Symptoms of Blame
+The symptoms of blame

 How many symptoms of blame do you have in your marriage?